What you need to know about RSV and the new vaccines

 Will my insurance cover it?

 Adults who are insured under the U.S. Medicare program for people aged 65 and older or disabled are covered for the vaccine.
 Many private insurance plans, including large insurers like CVS Health's Aetna, Humana and Elevance , which owns Blue Cross Blue Shield insurers including Anthem, also say they are covering the shot for adults 60 and older who are not yet eligible for Medicare.
 Typically you do not need a prescription.
 Keep up with the latest medical breakthroughs and healthcare trends with our newsletter Reuters Health Rounds.
 Sign up here.
-(Reporting by Michael Erman Edtiting by Caroline Humer and Bill Berkrot)
+(Reporting by Michael Erman in New York; Additional reporting by Bhanvi Satija in Bengaluru Edtiting by Caroline Humer and Bill Berkrot)